Dash-OS/tcl-task-manager/README.md

 There are a few optional "extras" commands which act as simple shortcut wrappers for convenience.
 They essentially just provide an alias to calling the `[task]` command for specific use cases.
-In all cases you can add them by calling `[package require extras::$package]`.
+In all cases you can add them by calling `[package require tasks::$package]`.

 These extras are `[at]`, `[every]`, `[in]` and are called like `[every 5000 MyProc]`.